houndstooth/houndstoothcraft/CONTRIBUTING.md

 1) Add a `CoolnessTypedSettingsNames` property to the `SettingsNamesByTypeBase` in `pattern/types.ts`.
 2) Add an entry to the `SettingsNamesToTypesMap` to map all `CoolnessTypedSettingsNames` to `Coolness`.
-3) Add an entry to the `SetSetting` interface, further overloading the signature of methods which implement it such that they can set `Coolness`es onto any key in the `CoolnessTypedSettingsNames` union.
+3) Add an entry to the `SetPatternStateForTest` interface, further overloading the signature of methods which implement it such that they can set `Coolness`es onto any key in the `CoolnessTypedSettingsNames` union.

 ### `app/settings/settingsTemplate.ts`: